Are you tired of crafting high-quality emails only to have them end up in the dreaded spam folder? We know it’s frustrating.

 Regularly testing the mail server's address and domain

 Preventing emails from going to junk requires quick action and thorough research to ensure that poor deliverability doesn't ruin your campaign.
 That's why it's helpful to get professional help.
-With a professional email deliverability test you can quickly check your mail server's address and domain health.
+With a professional email deliverability test you can quickly check your mail server's address and also check email health.

 So, if you're unsure how to tackle a pressing issue, contact the Folderly team for additional guidance and support.
 Check before you send to achieve your marketing goals with confidence.